-A week or so ago, I wrote about the study showing that people in a serious romantic relationship, compared to single (uncoupled) people, have 2 fewer people they believe they can call on in times of severe crises.
-At the time, I read some of the other opinion pieces written about the study, and one of my favorite's was again by Laurie Essig.
-She addressed the question of why this even matters.
-One of her answers was that romantic partners are not always faithful.
-Those who are betrayed and feel hurt and abandoned would do well to have people in their lives they did not neglect in order to focus on The One.
+, who addressed the question of why this even matters.
+One answer was that romantic partners are not always faithful.
+Those who are betrayed and end up feeling hurt and abandoned would do well to have other people in their lives they did not neglect in order to focus on The One

-So just how often do romantic partners stray?
+But just how often do romantic partners actually stray?
 We can never really know, of course.
-For the purposes of representative national surveys, all we can go by are people's own admissions of their own infidelity.
-Happily, though, in a recent issue of the journal Contexts, Deborah Carr reported the results of a national survey that has been ongoing for decades.
+Even in representative national surveys, we can only go by are people's own admissions of their infidelity.
+Happily, though, in a recent issue of the journal Contexts, Deborah Carr reported the results of one national survey that has been ongoing for decades.

 Over time, Americans have become less judgmental about cheating.
 Specifically, from 1973 through 2008, the percent who say that "a married person having sexual relations with someone other than their spouse is always wrong" has steadily decreased.

 The number of ever-married men who admit to having cheated on their spouse is nearly 50%.

 Among those who have ever been married, more men than women admit to having cheated on their spouse.

 Men and women are becoming more similar in their rates of cheating (or at least in their self-reports of their rates of cheating).

 Fewer than half of all cheaters believe that marital infidelity is always wrong.

 1. False.
 The percent of Americans who say that cheating is always wrong has actually increased, from around 65% in 1973 to about 81% in 2008.
 (Data are from the first graph in the article.)